list-family/ansq/README.md

 ### Consumer

-A simple consumer reads a messages from "example_topic" and prints them to the stdout.
+A simple consumer reads messages from "example_topic" and prints them to stdout.

 ```python
 import ansq